lub90/ct-pass-store/README.md

 ### Deployment

-To build and package your plugin for deployment:
+To build and package your extension for deployment:

 ```bash
 npm run deploy